PostHog/posthog.com/contents/blog/the-posthog-array-1-40-0.md

 featuredImageType: full
 ---

 Want to know more about what we're up to?
-[Subscribe to HogMail, our newsletter](/newsletter), which we send out every two weeks!
+[Subscribe to HogMail, our newsletter](/newsletter), which we send every two weeks!

 > Running a self-hosted instance?
 Check out our [guide to upgrading PostHog](/docs/runbook/upgrading-posthog).